 Web Module The name of the Web module.

 Sessions Active The number of currently active client sessions.

-Sessions Total The total number of client sessions since the application was started.
-Sessions Expired The total number of client sessions that expired since the application was started.
+Sessions Total The total number of client sessions since the application was application was started.

+Sessions Expired The total number of client sessions that expired since the the application was started.

 Accesses per sec The number of times pages are accessed, per second.

-Accesses Total The total number of times pages have been accessed since the application was started.
+Accesses Total The total number of times pages have been accessed since

 Bytes Rcvd per sec The number of bytes received per second.

-Bytes Rcvd Total The total number of bytes received since the application was started.
+Bytes Rcvd Total The total number of bytes received since the application was

 Bytes Sent per sec The number of bytes sent per second.

-Bytes Sent Total The total number of bytes sent since the application was started.
+Bytes Sent Total The total number of bytes sent since the application was

 Cache Hit Rate The number of times the cache is accessed, per second.

 Requests per sec The number of requests received, per second.

 Requests Total The total number of requests received since the application was started.
-Process Time The average amount of time, in milliseconds, to process requests.

-Error Count The number of errors occurred since the application was started.